-If you’re looking for a 3PL with fulfillment centers in big cities across the US, ShipBob owns and operates facilities in Chicago, Brooklyn, LA, San Francisco, and Dallas.
+If you’re looking for a 3PL with fulfillment centers in big cities across the US, ShipBob owns and operates facilities across the country (and in other countries).
 You can utilize our strategic geographic footprint and split your inventory across the country to reduce your transit times and shipping costs.
 This includes seamless communication across fulfillment centers and the ability to automate alerts to let you know when it’s time to replenish inventory for each SKU at each facility.

 Learn how to compete with giant retailers by meeting customer expectations around 2-day shipping.
 Download the “ShipBob 2-Day Express Shipping” guide.
 If you’re in need of a retail fulfillment provider, get in touch with ShipBob.
 Speak to a fulfillment expert and get a pricing quote of our services below.